 A physical examination will then be performed on the patient, followed by a neurologic examination.
-These may be performed initially by a student, intern or visiting resident.
-Following this, a neurology clinician (either a neurology resident or senior neurologist) will speak with the client to review the examination findings and to make recommendations on any other specific tests that are recommended to make a precise diagnosis.
+These may be performed initially by a student, intern or resident.
+Following this, a senior neurologist will perform an examination and discuss the findings with the student and house officer assigned to the patient, and the house officer will then speak with the client to review the examination findings and to make recommendations on any other specific tests that are required to make a precise diagnosis.
 Depending upon the diagnostics needed and the treatment plan prescribed, the patient may need to be hospitalized for several days.

 When will the diagnostic tests be performed?

 It is very important to realize that the major diagnostic tests are often run one or two days after the patient is brought to the Veterinary Hospital.
 This is done in order to refine exactly which tests will be required and to determine whether the patient can be safely anesthetized.

 Can a diagnosis be given via a telephone consult?

 Unfortunately, it is usually impossible to determine a specific diagnosis from a telephone description provided by the client or from the referring veterinarian.
 In nearly all cases, a full patient history, thorough physical and neurologic examinations, and a series of tests are needed before we can provide a diagnosis for the patient’s condition.